-Reflexivity and Critical Pedagogy was published by SENSE/BRILL and was put together to bring this to a wider audience.
+A key event in 2018 was the publication by SENSE/BRILL, one of the leading international publishers in adult education research, of Reflexivity and Critical Pedagogy.
+The book harvests ideas and practices developed in the department over a long period and was put together to bring this to a wider audience.
 It is significant because it is linked to engaged research but also ensures international scholarly recognition.
 For that reason, we have chosen to produce several other books with international publishers in recent years and we will continue to pursue this strategy in 2019-2020.
 This shift in how we publish our work has borne fruit in recent years in terms of increased number of keynote and research collaboration invitations.
 Beside the book we published four other book chapters including a chapter commissioned and translated by a Portuguese publisher and inclusion in a bi-lingual collection by a German publishing house.